mitchell-brooks/excelart/README.md

 2. Create a registry script to add the network share to the trusted catalog
 3. Run the registry script on the user's machine
 4. Add the manifest file to the network share
-5. Add the add-in from the network share within Excel's My Add-Ins section of the Insert ribbon.
+5. Add the Add-In from the network share within Excel's My Add-Ins section of the Insert ribbon.

 The registry script will look like this and there's a template in the `./windows` directory.